Symbian-Redevelopment-Project/nokia_store/README.md

 ## Nokia Store Redeveloped

-The main goal of this Organization/Repository is to revive the functionality of the Nokia Store!
+This project aims to partially revive the functionality of the Nokia Store.
-This will allow the Nokia Store to function as intended and also be used to download applications.
+This will allow users to use web version of Nokia/Ovi Store as in 2015, and also it will be a place for downloading apps, games and themes.

-This will be a web client that embeds the website itself into the application to ensure a smooth, bug-free experience.
-The user interface and everything else that was present in the Nokia store.
-Compatibility: Nokia S40, Nokia S60v5, Nokia Anna, Belle.
-Compatibility between S60v3 and Delight Belle devices will be announced after version 1.22.
+To do:

+ - [x] Revive web interface
+ - [ ] Create and fill the apps / games / themes database
+ - [ ] Create a Java / Qt client that would open / embed website.

+Compatibility: Symbian S60v3 and later and Nokia S40 / Asha.